 What’s slows down the setting process?

-Another thing that always slows down the setting process is using fresh pineaple or pineaple juice.
-This is because pineaple contains enzymes that break down the pectin in gelatine.
+Another thing that always slows down the setting process is using fresh pineapple or pineapple juice.
+This is because pineapple contains enzymes that break down the pectin in gelatine.

-What can you do to speed up the setting process?
+What can you do to speed up the jelly setting process?